 What is a Repositioning Cruise?

-- most affordable to cheap rates on both mainstream and luxury ships when they relocate in Spring and Fall each year.
+- Irresistibly cheap rates - most affordable to cheap cruise rates on both mainstream and top luxury ships when they relocate in Spring and Fall each year.

-- low-season discounted deals on low priced cruises.
+- These are all low-season discounted deals on alluringly low priced cruises.

 - Passenger ships sailing during the hot summer in Alaska relocate in Fall to the Caribbean Sea region through Panama Canal, or to Hawaii and then to Australia or Asia for their winter seasons.